kmkokie/CleanDataWeek4/CodeBook.md

 ##Transformation Specifics
 SCRIPT OVERVIEW
 The run_analysis.R script performs the following setps to achieve the assignment goals:
-1. Download source zip file (to data folder of working directory)
+1. Downloads source zip file (to data folder of working directory)
-2. Unzip file (to data folder of working directory)
+2. Unzips file (to data folder of working directory)
-3. Load required files (readfile for x/y/subject test and train files; features and activity_labels)
+3. Loads required files (readfile for x/y/subject test and train files; features and activity_labels)
-4. Define informative column names (columnames using features data set for measurement variables and )
+4. Defines informative column names (columnames using features data set for measurement variables and )
-5. Build test and training sets (cbind source files subject+x+y)
+5. Builds test and training sets (cbind source files subject+x+y)
-6. Merge test and training sets (rbind the individual test and training sets)
+6. Merges test and training sets (rbind the individual test and training sets)
-7. Create subset with mean and std columns (columns that contain any of the following literals "activityId","subjectId","mean()","std()" using grepl across the columNames of the dataset)
+7. Creates subset with mean and std columns (columns that contain any of the following literals "activityId","subjectId","mean()","std()" using grepl across the columNames of the dataset)
-8. Merge activity labels to add meaningful activity names to data set (merge mean and std data sets with activity labels on activityId)
+8. Merges activity labels to add meaningful activity names to data set (merge mean and std data sets with activity labels on activityId)
-9. Tidy data starting by removing activityId
+9. Tidies data starting by removing activityId
-10. Group data by activity and subjectId (group by activity and subjectId)
+10. Groups data by activity and subjectId (group by activity and subjectId)
-11. Calculate mean for mean and std measurements (summarize the mean across all numeric columns with the activity and subjectId group by)
+11. Calculates mean for mean and std measurements (summarize the mean across all numeric columns with the activity and subjectId group by)
-12. Order data set by activity and subjectId (order_by)
+12. Orders data set by activity and subjectId (order_by)
-13. Print tidy data to file (tidySet.txt written to local directory)
+13. Prints tidy data to file (tidySet.txt written to local directory)